darkecology/darkeco-dataset/README.md

                         Which mirror to download from (default: zenodo)
 ```

-# Information and Citation
+## Citation

-The Dark Ecology Dataset is provided under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.

-Read about the [Dark Ecology Project](https://darkecology.github.io/) at the University of Massachusetts Amherst and Cornell Lab of Ornithology.
+The [Dark Ecology Project](https://darkecology.github.io/) is a joint effort of the University of Massachusetts Amherst and the Cornell Lab of Ornithology.
+The dataset is provided under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
 If you use this dataset, please cite:

 ```text
 Daniel Sheldon, Kevin Winner, Iman Deznabi, Garrett Bernstein, Pankaj Bhambani, Tsung-Yu Lin,